hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 -decrease mouse vert sensitivity when the cursor approaches the left/right sides of bookmarks (folders)
 <br/>
 -separate audio/video cache from normal cache.
 What's the point of the current setup where important cache data is overwritten by useless video that also reduces SSD lifetime?
-Constantly modifying NTFS permissions for cache folder is not very comfortable..
+Constantly modifying NTFS permissions for cache folder is not very comfortable...

 ***Useful addons***
 <br/>